MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 - Unified labeling is still rolling out to tenants.
 If it's not yet supported for your tenant, the migration will not succeed and gracefully undo any changes.
 Until it's supported for all tenants, you must use a special link to access the option to migrate your tenant and labels.
 This link is provided in the instructions that follow.

-### Label settings that do not migrate
+### Label settings that are not supported post migration

-Use the following table to identify which configuration settings of a label cannot be migrated with the label, and whether you should publish the migrated label in the Security & Compliance Center.
+Use the following table to identify which configuration settings of a migrated label are not supported for clients that use these labels, and whether you should publish the migrated label in the Security & Compliance Center.

 |Label configuration|Supported in the Security & Compliance Center|Recommendation to publish|
 |-------------------|---------------------------------------------|-------------------------|